Table of Contents

 Section 1

 All members shall have one vote.
 Quorum must be present before a vote can be taken.
-Votes should be based on funding rules articulated in Article VII.
+Votes should be based on funding rules articulated in Article VIII.
 A majority (more than half) of the quorum must vote in the affirmative for an item to pass, else it fails.

 Section 2